gmgerstner/timereporting-api/README.md

 - Click Publish
 - Give permission to the Application Pool to read and write to the database
 - Add the neccesary entry to the security application for logging in (steps not included here)
+- Populate a few common tasks in the CommonTasks table

 ### API Code